Relive the highlights of the European launch event of the International Philanthropy Commitment on Climate Change for the PEXcommunity.

 What do we do?

-We build climate support infrastructure and coordinating climate action in national, European and global philanthropic contexts.
+We build climate support infrastructure and coordinate climate action in national, European and global philanthropic contexts.

 We facilitate the peer exchange for national associations of foundations across Europe to build national climate support infrastructure.

 Climate commitments have been rolled out at a national level in the UK, France and Spain by Dafne members, ACF, CFF and AEF respectively which, combined, have over 215 signatories.
 In April 2021, ACF published its first progress report, which tracks the progress of signatories across the five pillars of the Funder Commitment.
 Click on the images below to find out more on the individual commitments.